kavyadevd/JoystickControlledRobot/README.md

 # JoystickControlledRobot
-A basic differentially driven 4 wheel robot control code.
+A basic differentially driven 4 wheel robot control Arduino code.
 To control the drive PS joystick remote is used